Acalymma vittatum: Monitoring

-Since striped cucumber beetles are particularly attracted to plant seeds, monitoring of striped cucumber beetles is important when seedlings first begin to emerge in early spring.
+Since striped cucumber beetles are particularly attracted to plant seedlings, monitoring of striped cucumber beetles is important when seedlings first begin to emerge in early spring.
 Previous studies have shown that striped cucumber beetles are most active in feeding during the morning and early evening.
 Furthermore, newly emerged plants are most vulnerable to damage from striped cucumber beetles.

 Management

 Since striped cucumber beetle activity is highest early on in the spring season, monitoring and managing the striped cucumber beetle early on is important to reduce the negative impacts of their feeding.

 There are several methods to manage the population of striped cucumber beetles.
 One method is the use of biological control agents.
 Previously, arthropods that predate on striped cucumber beetles like spiders, rove beetles, and ground beetles have been used.
 Other types of predators include vertebrates, such as bats, which have also been used.
 Additionally flies, such as the Celatoria setosaI have been used to target striped cucumber beetles.
 These flies are a type of parasites that target striped cucumber beetles.
-Studies have shown that these parasitoid flies can infect around 43-54% of a striped cucumber beetle population.
+Studies have shown that these parasitoid flies can infect around 43–54% of a striped cucumber beetle population.

 Farmers can also implement different strategies to delay or limit the onset of striped cucumber beetle feeding.
 Due to striped cucumber beetle's attraction towards the chemical cucurbitacin in cucurbit crops, farmers can plant cucurbits that contain lower concentrations of cucurbitacin in areas with high concentrations of striped cucumber beetles.
 It was found that striped cucumber beetles were less drawn toward crops with lower amounts of cucurbitacin.
 In addition to selecting crops with low levels of cucurbitacin, farmers can select crops that have resistance against the Erwinia tracheiphila bacteria.
 One example of such a crop is watermelon while cucumber is highly prone to infection.

 Farmers can also plant bait crops with high amounts of cucurbitacin on the perimeter of the field to attract striped cucumber beetles away from their main produce.
 Striped cucumber beetle-specific insecticides can then be sprayed on the bait crop rather than using a broad-spectrum insecticide on the entire field.
 This is beneficial because too much usage of broad-spectrum insecticides can cause insects to build resistance easily.

 Some research indicates that striped cucumber beetle damage can be reduced by the use of vermicompost fertilizer compared to inorganic fertilizer.
 Researchers suggest that the mechanism by which vermicompost reduces beetle damage is due to an increase in phenolic compounds in plants grown with vermicompost.